Frequently Asked Questions (FAQs)

 - You'll also need Flash 9 or later and Java 1.5 or later, but there's a very good chance these are already installed on your computer.

-Of course, if you want to log in directly to the player using a keyboard and mouse, and then update the content from a CD-ROM or USB storage drive, no web browser is needed.
+Of course, if you want to log in directly to the player using a keyboard and mouse, and then update the content from a USB storage drive, no web browser is needed.

 Can you install EasyStart on your own computer?